Size: 48 Pages, Transcript

 Estes speaks of the lack of media coverage for the exhibition of his work, his work methods, the development of his work, his use of photography, his use of color, and his work in serigraphy.

-Biographical/Historical Note: Richard Estes (1932- ) is a printmaker and painter from New York, N.Y.
+Richard Estes (1932- ) is a printmaker and painter from New York, New York.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.